raspberrypilearning/serene-scene/en/step_3.md

 ## Colour the flowers

 You used a `tree`{:class="block3variables"} variable to change the `size`{:class="block3looks"} of the tree.
-You can now use a variable to change the colour of the flowers.
+Now, you can use a variable to change the colour of the flowers.

 --- task ---